Skip to content

 After putting in place tools that evaluate the code, we need to plan how we can leverage them in order to be productive.
 This ultimately depends on the project.

-As an example, you might want to run your Tests on a daily basis if your project depends on external libraries in order to make sure that a newer version of a library won’t cause any issues, however, you don’t necessarily want to run code-style analysis daily if there are no changes to the code.
+As an example, you might want to run your Tests on a daily basis if your project depends on external libraries in order to make sure that a newer version of a library won’t cause any issues.
+However, you don’t necessarily want to run code-style analysis daily if there are no changes to the code.

 One of the most useful ways to implement your tools into an automated workflow are Git hooks.